1. How to Build¶

-SimCenter tools all comprise a frontend UI and some backend applications.
-They are kept in separate GitHub repositories and are also built separately.
-The following3 sections outline (1) the applications needed to build and run, (2) instructions for building the backend applications, (3) instructions for building the frontend UI, and (4) operations to perform in the running UI to link the UI and the backend.
+SimCenter tools consist of a frontend user interface (UI) and backend applications.
+They are maintained in separate GitHub repositories and are also built separately.
+The following sections outline (1) the applications needed to build and run, (2) instructions for building the backend applications, (3) instructions for building the frontend UI, and (4) operations to perform in the running UI to link the UI with the backend.

 Note

-As part of our continuous integration process, EE-UQ app is built evrey time we check code into the NHERI-SimCenter repositories.
-To do this we make use of a CI service.
-That current service is appveyor.
-As a consequence in the EE-UQ app repo that you will clone as part of this build process there is a file appveyor.yml.
-This file contains shell commands that are issued to set-up the operating system, download the software and build it.
-If the following commands fail for you, look at the appveyor.yml file to see what commands are currently beeing called as these may be more up to date than what is presented below.
+As part of our continuous integration process, EE-UQ app is built every time we check code into the NHERI-SimCenter repositories.
+To do this, we use a CI service.
+The current service is AppVeyor.
+Consequently, in the EE-UQ app repo that you will clone as part of this build process, there is a file appveyor.yml.
+This file contains shell commands that are issued to set up the operating system, download the software, and build it.
+If the following commands fail for you, look at the appveyor.yml file to see what commands are currently being called, as these may be more up-to-date than what is presented below.

 First, ensure the following dependencies are installed: